morriq/microservices-webpack-plugin/README.md

 ## Scenario

-You're using microservices with solutions such as [Tailor](https://github.com/zalando/tailor/) ].
+You're using microservices with solutions such as [Tailor](https://github.com/zalando/tailor/).

-You have many microservices which relays on the same version of `react`.
+You have many microservices which relays on the same version of `some node_modules dependency`.

-You wonder how to don't load `react` in every chunk.
+You wonder how to don't load `some node_modules dependency` in every chunk.

 ## Problem

 Tailor sends client application to browser via `headers` (more specifically via `Link`).
 And later it uses `require.js` to execute in browser.
-It expects that `react` is inside client application or was loaded earlier.
+It expects that `some node_modules dependency` is inside client application or was loaded earlier.
 To solve that you could:

 > add required libraries to tailor's template.